IbrahimFadel/.dotfiles/README.md

 # dotfiles

-My dotfiles for my Manjaro setup
+A backup for my config